 Flow meters measure either mass or volume.
 In a volumetric flow meter, the flow (Q) equals the cross section of the pipe (A) times the velocity of the fluid (v): Q = A * v

-And for things like chemical reactions, combustion, or buying and selling gases, you need the mass flow rate.
+And for things like chemical reactions, combustion, or buying and selling gases, we need the mass flow rate.
 So in a mass flow meter, the mass flow (ṁ) equals the volumetric flow rate (Q) times the fluid density (ρ): ṁ = Q ∗ ρ

 Flow Meter Types

-Thermal heat transferring between gas in a very small tube (the capillary) and a set of sensors indicates the gas mass flow.
+Capillary thermal mass flow meter: Here, there is a thermal heat transferring between gas in a very small tube (the capillary) and a set of sensors indicates the gas mass flow.

 Applications for various flow meter types